 4. Danbury Lakes

 In the heart of Danbury Park, the Danbury Lakes offer nearly 2km of lovely Grade II listed Lakeland for you to trail around, with flat walking and meadowland discoveries just waiting for you to enjoy.
 There’s also plenty of wildlife to discover here, too.
-Great for birdwatchers!
+Plenty of dog friendly Essex cottages are located within the woodland, meaning there a great base for birdwatchers!

 5. Jury Hill, Brentwood